 The poorly optimized system not only dissatisfies users but also consumes more hardware resources, such as CPU, RAM, network, input/output, etc. And even a cloud service provider will be happy to allocate you higher capacities, be sure you will pay for this.
 To find out how much resources the application needs, you should conduct scalability testing.
 Based on its results, you could reveal weak points, optimize the code, and reduce cloud costs.

 Another crucial aspect to remember is understanding the four golden signals of SRE, which can provide insight into your app’s performance and help monitor system behavior.
 Many cloud service providers offer an autoscaling feature, automatically allocating more resources when your app needs them.
 This seems fair enough: the more resources you use, the more you pay.
 But how heavy should the load be to trigger such scaling, and how much will the increase be?
 Incorrect autoscale parameters can cause uncontrolled growth of allocated capacities at a high price.
-To avoid this, you should test your autoscale configuration with one of the specialized tools, such as the PFLB JMeter cloud load testing.
+To avoid this, you should test your autoscale configuration with one of the specialized tools for cloud testing, such as the PFLB JMeter cloud load testing.

 6. Control autoscaling